0wen101/vscode-amiga-gcc-ACE-helloworld/docs/2_build.md

 ![alt text](images/terminal-ace-build.jpg "VS Code Terminal output")

-That creates Bebbos GCC compatible Makefiles.<br> At least two makesfiles are created - one for the sub module.
-And another for the hello world Amiga exe.
+That creates Bebbos GCC compatible Makefiles.<br> At least two makesfiles are created - one for the Submodule, another for the helloworld Amiga exe.
-<br>The next step is to compile the Amiga exe using that same Makefile.<br>
+<br>The next step is to compile the code and create an Amiga exe using the generated Makefile.<br>
 To do that use this command (dont forget the '.' character after --build) :

 ```